Responsible Supply Chain | ESG | Lam Research

 Lam’s global Human Rights Policy applies to all employees.
 Our GSCC reflects the policy’s principles, and we expect our suppliers, as well as our business and community partners, to adhere to them.
 We also expect our suppliers and their sites to comply with laws that include, but are not limited to, the U.K. Modern Slavery Act of 2015 and the California Transparency in Supply Chains Act of 2010.

-Our human rights management process is informed by the RBA, making use of suppliers’ SAQs and their participation in the VAP audits to drive continuous improvement.
+Our human rights management process is informed by the RBA, making use of suppliers’ SAQs and their participation in VAP audits to drive continuous improvement.
 In addition to helping us check compliance with our GSCC and the RBA COC, SAQs and review of VAPs ensure our suppliers are mitigating potential human rights risks.
 The management process also helps us meet our customers’ expectations for supply chain human rights.
 Our Global Employment Practices Statement declares our support of workers’ rights to freedom of association and collective bargaining, to the extent permitted under local laws.
 We also align with the RBA’s Responsible Labor Initiative, which is focused on ensuring that the rights of workers vulnerable to forced labor in global supply chains are consistently respected and promoted.
 We ask our top suppliers to complete human rights training through the RBA platform and have launched internal training for certain Lam employees in global supply chain management.

 Lam Research Global California Transparency in Supply Chains Act of 2010 Compliance Statement